Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 Types of Forex Trading Orders

-Now that you know the forex trading, it will be handy to know various types of orders which can be placed.
+Now that you know forex trading, it will be handy to know the various types of orders that can be placed.

 #1.
 Market Order or a Limit Order